The early radio afterglow of short GRB 230217A

 \section{Introduction}

 Binary neutron star (BNS) mergers are the key to understanding the behaviour of nuclear matter at extreme densities \citep{lasky14,ravi14,abbott18} and are likely the creation sites of the heaviest elements in the Universe \citep{pian17nat,levan24nat}.
 Short-duration Gamma-ray bursts (GRBs) have long been thought to arise from BNS mergers \citep{lattimer76,eichler89,narayan92,mochkovitch93}, with the near-simultaneous detection of gravitational wave (GW) event GW170817 and GRB 170817A conclusively establishing this link \citep{abbott17b}.
-Short GRBs (SGRBs) are classified based on their prompt gamma-ray emission lasting $<2$\,s and being spectrally hard \citep{kouveliotou93}.
+Short GRBs (SGRBs) are classified based on their prompt gamma-ray emission lasting $<2$\,s and being spectrally hard, while the other main class are long GRBs, which last $>2$\,s and are spectrally soft \citep[][]{kouveliotou93}.
 This emission arises from highly collimated relativistic jets driven by a black hole or rapidly spinning neutron star from the BNS merger \citep{rees92,ackermann10,rezzolla11}.
-There are also a few events that were initially classified as long GRB \citep[the other main class of GRB that likely result from massive stellar collapse;][]{woosley93,kulkarni98,woosley06,woosley06heger} due to their prompt gamma-ray emission lasting $>2$\,s.
-However, their gamma-ray and optical properties were inconsistent with stellar collapse \citep{gehrels06} or contained a kilonova similar to the optical afterglow of GW170817 \citep{rastinejad22nat,troja19,yang22nat,yang24nat,levan24nat}, making them a class of long GRBs associated with BNS/compact binary mergers.
-Regardless, SGRBs (or GRBs resulting from compact binary mergers) only represent $\sim10-20$\% of the well-localised GRB population discovered by instruments such as the \textit{Neil Gehrels Swift Observatory} \citep[hereafter \swift;][]{gehrels04} Burst Alert Telescope \citep[BAT;][]{barthelmy05}, making them quite rare with $\lesssim10$ detected per year with \swift.
+SGRBs only represent $\sim10-20$\% of the well-localised GRB population discovered by instruments such as the \textit{Neil Gehrels Swift Observatory} \citep[hereafter \swift;][]{gehrels04} Burst Alert Telescope \citep[BAT;][]{barthelmy05}, making them quite rare with $\lesssim10$ detected per year with \swift.